NamandeepWadhwa/fragementUI2/README.md

 # Fragment UI and EC2 Server

 ## Introduction
-This project involves the development of a Fragment UI using Next.js, which interacts with an EC2 server backend.
-The application allows users to log in via Amazon Cognito and send text data to the server.
+This project involves the development of a Fragment UI using Next.js, which interacts with AMAZON ECS.
+The application allows users to log in via Amazon Cognito and send text and image data to the server and allow them to convernt the data into different types.

 ## Setup Instructions

 ### Prerequisites
 - Node.js and npm installed
-- AWS Account
-- EC2 instance set up
-- Amazon Cognito User Pool
+- Make account using login button

 ### Setting Up the Fragment UI